hapax/hapax.github.io/assets/mindjam.md

 time of choice", then the deterministic nature of classical physics seems to rule out free will.
-Proponents of free will, who interpret "can" in this  -->
+Proponents of free will, who interpret "can" in this  --> We could find fault with the argument, since being "free to choose" is deeply ambiguous.

 #### Brainjamor